freakeinstein/flappy-bird-reinforcement-learning-processing-sketch/README.md

 ###Backstory:

-This project uses version of a processing sketch which was a pure implementation of 'flappy bird game', capable of playing using arduino serial communication.
-Me with my classmate denin (@ MCA CET) took a night to code this, to demonstrate something on hardware freedom day 2015.
+This project makes use of an old work, a flappy bird game, which can be playable using an ardiono based controller.
+Me with my classmate denin did that as a hobby project during hardware freedom day 2015.
+Now, I found that, I could use above game to test Q learning algorithm.

 ###how it modified: